 After 10 years of the beginning of the War on Drugs, the Mexican government has not been able to reduce homicides and its effects, at least to the levels observed back in 2005.
 Due to the strong impact of homicides in 2005-2015, improvements in male life expectancy and lifespan inequality at age 15 slowed down relative to the trend observed in the previous decade, during which young males experienced an increase of more than one year in life expectancy and a decrease of more than half a year in lifespan inequality.

 Despite major public health interventions between 2005 and 2015, such as the enactment of a universal health-insurance program (Seguro Popular),(35) every state in the country experienced less progress in life expectancy at age 15 than in the previous decade due to the spread of homicides throughout the country after 2005(18).
 This is consistent with previous research documenting the impact of homicides between 2000 and 2010.(4, 5) Despite recent efforts from the Mexican government to contain the upsurge of violence in the country,(36, 37) data up to 2015 shows that life circumstances among young adults have not improved and are actually deteriorating.
-For example, about 1 of every 4 states in the country (8 states out of 32) experienced a reduction in life expectancy at age 15 across all regions in Mexico.
-The strongest effect occurred in Guerrero, a state in the Southern region, were life expectancy was reduced by almost 2 years between 2005 and 2015, followed by Chihuahua and Sinaloa in the North, with life expectancy losses of one year each, three additional states in the North (Zacatecas, Baja California Sur and Nuevo León), one in the Central region (Colima), and one in the South (Morelos), experienced losses of half a year in life expectancy over the same period.
+For example, about 1 of every 4 states in the country (8 states out of 32) experienced a reduction in life expectancy at age 15 across all regions in Mexico due to homicides (Fig S7).
+The strongest effect occurred in Guerrero, a state in the Southern region, were life expectancy was reduced by almost 2 years between 2005 and 2015, followed by Chihuahua and Sinaloa in the North, with life expectancy losses of one year each, three additional states in the North (Zacatecas, Baja California Sur and Nuevo León), one in the Central region (Colima), and one in the South (Morelos), experienced losses of half a year in life expectancy over the same period due exclusively to increasing homicides (Fig S7).

 Furthermore, homicides have slowed down the progress on reducing lifespan inequality among young adults in Mexico.
-While lifespan inequality declined by more than half a year between 1995 and 2005, a decade later this progress was stagnant and barely reached a reduction of less than two.
+While lifespan inequality declined by more than half a year between 1995 and 2005, a decade later this progress was stagnant and barely reached a reduction of less than two months.
 Increase in homicide mortality, concentrated in the young population (between ages 15 and 50), accounted for most this outcome.
 Which is consistent with the high sensitivity of lifespan variation to premature mortality.(13, 38).
 Thus, males in Mexico not only live less on average, as shown by life expectancy, but they also face more uncertainty in their time of death due to the increase in homicides.